 The recruits also participate in a grenade range practice, which introduces them to the throwing techniques required to effectively neutralise threats.
 Rounding out the week prior to their second and third field phases is their formative and summative navigation assessments.

-The recruits then depart on the 'Exercise Second Try', which consolidates and builds on skills taught during the previous field phase before they move onto 'Exercise Binh Ba'.
-'Exercise Binh Ba' provides the recruits with the experience of operating as part of a section sized force in the field environment, with role-players enhancing the activity by acting as the enemy.
+The recruits then commence 'Exercise Combatant', which consolidates and builds on skills taught during the previous introduction to the field phase.
+'Exercise Combatant' provides the recruits with the experience of operating as part of a section sized force in the field environment, with role-players enhancing the activity by acting as the enemy.
 This is a demanding activity which includes fighting patrols, building defensive obstacles and conducting section attacks, and despite their fatigue, their camaraderie is plain to see.